 Getting Started Launch VMs

-Neevcloud Launch server
+Neevcloud Launch Server

-How to Launch server from the NeevCloud.
+How to launch a server from the NeevCloud.

 Click on the Create A Cloud Server button in the top right corner:

-Choose operating system
+Choose an operating system

 Hardware Configuration